 38. Look through draws and cupboards around the house.
 You might find you already have no end of pens, pencils, and other stationery items.

 39. Ask if grandparents if they don’t mind helping out with school supplies as treats.

 40. Make use of the free school meal for children in key stage 1.
 Every child in year 1 and 2 get it regardless of income.

-41. Check online see if eligible for school grant my as single parent now was entitled to free school meals too.
+41. Check online to see if eligible for school grants as single parents are now was entitled to free school meals too.

 42. Buy plain lunch boxes/ water bottles and be creative with stickers and markers!
 Cheap, unique and kids love them. (same for cheaper plain bags etc).